Axlefublr/helix/README.md

-# This is a fork...
+# This is my helix fork

-...with various changes that I prefer.

 To use it, you would have to build this repository from source.

-I recommend to [read the docs](https://docs.helix-editor.com/master/building-from-source.html) as they're likely to be more up to date than this readme (lol), but as a shortcut, here you go:

-> [!TIP]
-> Move into some directory where you would want to store this repo \
-> So that you could easily update and such
+First, `cd` into some place where you would like to keep this repository, so that you can easily update in the future. \
+I recommend to also [read the docs](https://docs.helix-editor.com/master/building-from-source.html) on compiling helix from source, to make sure everything goes smoothly. \
+Then, execute this in your (linux) shell:

 ```sh
 git clone --depth 1 https://github.com/Axlefublr/helix